Mrymhussain/ofra-bh/README.md

 ## User Stories

-* As a user, I want to visit the homepage so I can understand what the app is about.
+* As a user, I want to visit the homepage and understand the website.
-* As a user, I want to sign up so I can create an account.
+* As a user, I want to sign up and create an account.
-* As a user, I want to sign in so I can access more features.
+* As a user, I want to sign in to use the website.
-* As a user, I want to view all products.
+* As a user, I want to browse products by category.
-* As a user, I want to view one product and its details.
+* As a user, I want to view the details of a product.
-* As a signed-in user, I want to add a new product.
+* As a user, I want to add products to my cart.
-* As a user, I want to edit products that I created.
+* As a user, I want to remove products from my cart.
-* As a user, I want to delete products that I created.
+* As a user, I want to confirm my order.
 * As a user, I want to sign out when I am finished.
+* As an admin, I want to add new products.
+* As an admin, I want to edit products.
+* As an admin, I want to delete products.

 ## Wireframes